prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Bidder Parameters Code

 {: .alert.alert-info :}
-You can skip this step if your adapter has no bidder parameters.
+You can skip this section if your adapter has no bidder parameters.

 If you defined bidder parameters for your adapter, you also need to represent your bidder parameters in code.
 The core framework uses the JSON Schema file for validation, but your adapter code needs a data structure to support JSON unmarshalling / deserialization.
 These data structures are organized in a shared path using a standard naming convention, which also serves as documentation of all adapter parameters.